jncraton/twitch-powered-up/readme.md

 3. Use your account to register [on Twitch's app registration website](https://dev.twitch.tv/dashboard/apps/create).
 4. Get an OAuth token from [this generator](https://twitchtokengenerator.com/) or another.
 Select the chat bot option.
 Scroll down and allow chat_login, chat:read, chat:edit, channel:moderate permissions.
 Copy both the OAuth token and refresh token to the appropriate fields in the config file.

-### Discovering Mac Addresses

-- Click the green button on top of the Bluetooth device to make it discoverable.
-- In the Raspberry Pi-
-- Click on the Bluetooth symbol in the top right corner.
-- Click add new device, this pops up a new box with possibly many different device options.
-- Find the Lego piece names you need.
-The hub is labeled as just "Hub" with numbers behind it.
-- Hover the mouse over the piece, this pops up a box where the last of it is 6 pairs of numbers/letters divided by underscores.
-Write these down.
-- Repeat for all Bluetooth devices that will need communication.
-- These identifiers are Mac Addresses.

 ### Config File

 - Add the OAuth Token and the Refresh Token.